Cisco enters data storage market with purchase of Whiptail

-Sept 10 Cisco Systems Inc on Tuesday announced its first foray into the data storage market, saying it would pay $415 million to acquire privately held storage system maker Whiptail.
+Cisco Systems Inc (CSCO.O) on Tuesday announced its first foray into the data storage market, saying it would pay $415 million to acquire privately held storage system maker Whiptail.

 Cisco said it will pay cash and incentives for the acquisition, expected to close in the first quarter of 2014.